Organisation of Islamic Cooperation: 2019 Pulwama attack and India–Pakistan standoff

-On 14 February 2019, a suicide-bombing attack by a Muslim militant in Jammu and Kashmir killed over 40 Indian soldiers, and was claimed by Jaish-e-Mohammed, a Pakistan-based terrorist group.
+On 14 February 2019, a suicide-bombing attack by a Muslim militant in Jammu and Kashmir killed over 40 Indian soldiers, for which responsibility was claimed by Jaish-e-Mohammed, a Pakistan-based terrorist group.
 In March 2019, India conducted airstrikes in Pakistani territory, which subsequently led to the 2019 India–Pakistan military standoff.

 After these events, Indian Foreign Minister Sushma Swaraj was invited to participate in an OIC summit.
-However, Pakistan protested this development and demanded that India be blocked from the event, accusing the latter of an unprovoked violation of Pakistani airspace while Indian officials claimed that the strike was carried out on terrorist-training camps within Pakistan.
-Following requests by Pakistan shortly after the 14 February attack, the OIC held an emergency meeting on 26 February to discuss the Kashmir dispute.
-The organization subsequently condemned India's military response to the attack and advised both sides to exercise restraint.
+However, Pakistan protested this development and demanded that India be blocked from the event, accusing the latter of an unprovoked violation of Pakistani airspace while Indian officials claimed that the strike was carried out on terrorist-training camps.
+Following requests by Pakistan shortly after the 14 February attack, the OIC held an emergency meeting on 26 February.
+The organisation subsequently condemned India's military response to the attack and advised both sides to exercise restraint.

-For the first time in five decades, the United Arab Emirates invited India as a "guest of honour" to attend the inaugural plenary 46th meeting of OIC foreign ministers in Abu Dhabi on 1 and 2 March 2019, overruling protests by Pakistan.
-Shortly afterwards, Pakistan boycotted the meeting objecting to the invitation of India.
-Indian Foreign Minister Swaraj served as the head for the Indian delegation and attended the summit.
+For the first time in five decades, the United Arab Emirates invited India as a "guest of honour" to attend the inaugural plenary 46th meeting of OIC foreign ministers in Abu Dhabi on 1 and 2 March 2019, overriding protests by Pakistan.
+In response Pakistan boycotted the meeting.
+Indian Foreign Minister Swaraj headed the Indian delegation at the summit.

-On 18 April 2020, the OIC had issued a statement, urging the Modi administration of India to take urgent steps to "stop the growing tide of Islamophobia", citing attacks by Hindu nationalists against Indian Muslims and the allegation against Muslims of spreading COVID-19 in the country (see Violence against Muslims in India).
+On 18 April 2020, OIC issued a statement, urging the Modi administration of India to take urgent steps to "stop the growing tide of Islamophobia", citing attacks by Hindu nationalists against Indian Muslims and the allegation against Muslims of spreading COVID-19 in the country.

 Cartoons of Muhammad

-Cartoons of Muhammad, published in a Danish newspaper in September 2005, were found offensive by a number of Muslims.
-Third Extraordinary Session of the Islamic Summit Conference in December 2005 condemned publication of the cartoons, resulting in broader coverage of the issue by news media in Muslim countries.
-Subsequently, violent demonstrations throughout the Islamic world resulted in several deaths.
+Cartoons of Muhammad, published in a Danish newspaper in September 2005, offended a number of Muslims.
+The Third Extraordinary Session of the Islamic Summit Conference in December 2005 condemned publication of the cartoons, resulting in broader coverage of the issue by news media in Muslim countries.
+Subsequently, violent demonstrations throughout the Islamic world resulted in multiple deaths.